cemac/sc-python/setup.md

 ## Creating an environment

-From a terminal / Anaconda prompt window, an environment containing all of the components which are required for these sessions can be created with the command:
+From a terminal / Anaconda prompt window, an environment containing all of the components which are required for all of the excercises can be created with the command:

 ~~~
 conda create -c conda-forge -n python_training jupyterlab numpy matplotlib pandas iris cartopy